matthew-lim-matthew-lim/Productivity-Monitor/README.md

 ## Features to implement:

+- Use Gemini Free API for 1 million tokens free per day.
+Create a seperate mode of running the server that makes the distraction resolving mechanism automatically switch to the pre-trained ML model when the token limit is reached.
+Also create seperate modes to use the Gemini Free API or the DeepSeek API (always paid).
 - See time spent on productive websites vs unproductive websites.
     - Generate pie chart for it.
     - Generate a horizontal graph to show how time was spend throughout the day (2 seperate colours for productive vs unproductive websites).